| Crates.io | helios-sof |

 parquet - Apache Parquet columnar format

-sof-server - HTTP ServerA high-performance HTTP server providing SQL-on-FHIR ViewDefinition transformation capabilities.
+sof-server - HTTP ServerA high-performance HTTP server providing SQL-on-FHIR ViewDefinition transformation capabilities with advanced Parquet support and streaming for large datasets.
 Use this server if you need a stateless, simple web service for SQL-on-FHIR implementations.
 Should you need to perform SQL-on-FHIR transformations using server-stored ViewDefinitions and server-stored FHIR data, use the full capabilities of the Helios FHIR Server in hfs.

 # Start server with defaults